GCJMackenzie/Varia/README.md

 3. (a) download vardb_domains.txt.gz from https://github.com/ThomasDOtto/varDB/tree/master/Datasets/Varia/ into the directory domains and unzip it

   (b) download mega_var.fasta.gz from https://github.com/ThomasDOtto/varDB/tree/master/Datasets/Varia/ into the directory vardb and unzip it
-4. change the attributes of executable files: chmod 755 *.sh
+4. change the attributes of executable files: chmod 755 *.sh<BR>
 5. Run the installation script ./Install_Varia.sh.
-This will install all the needed packages.
+This will install all the needed packages.<BR>

   During installation you will be prompted to enter the names of the domains file and then the database file downloaded in steps 3(a) and 3(b) respectively.
 If using files from directories outside of Varia1_6/domains and Varia1_6/vardb respectively then full paths to files are required.